Ephesus: Byzantine Roman period (395–1308)

 Ephesus remained the most important city of the Byzantine Empire in Asia after Constantinople in the 5th and 6th centuries.
 Emperor Flavius Arcadius raised the level of the street between the theatre and the harbour.
 The basilica of St. John was built during the reign of emperor Justinian I in the 6th century.

 Excavations in 2022 indicate that large parts of the city were destroyed in 614/615 by a military conflict, most likely during the Sasanian War, which initiated a drastic decline in the city's population and standard of living.

 The importance of the city as a commercial centre further declined as the harbour, today 5 kilometres inland, was slowly silted up by the river (today, Küçük Menderes) despite repeated dredging during the city's history.
 The loss of its harbour caused Ephesus to lose its access to the Aegean Sea, which was important for trade.
-People started leaving the lowland of the city for the surrounding hills.
-The ruins of the temples were used as building blocks for new homes.
-Marble sculptures were ground to powder to make lime for plaster.

 Sackings by the Arabs first in the year 654–655 by caliph Muawiyah I, and later in 700 and 716 hastened the decline further.

-When the Seljuk Turks conquered Ephesus in 1090, it was a small village.
-The Byzantines resumed control in 1097 and changed the name of the town to Hagios Theologos.
-Crusaders passing through were surprised that there was only a small village, called Ayasalouk, where they had expected a bustling city with a large seaport.
-Even the temple of Artemis was completely forgotten by the local population.
+In 781, the Tayyaye Arabs attacked Ephesus and carried away about 7,000 captives.

+The city became part of the Thracesian Theme in the 7th century and was also known as Hagios Theologos.
+According to Persian geographer Ibn Khordadbeh, who wrote in 847, Ephesus served as the theme's capital (but that is not certain, as the capital could have instead been at Chonae).

+The city seems to have prospered again as a place of craftsmen and merchants, with a port and market that generated a revenue of 100 pounds of gold per year in taxes during the reign of Constantine VI.
+Ephesus became part of the Theme of Samos in the late 9th century and was the seat of one of the two tourmarchai of the theme (the other one was in Adramyttion).
+The Seljuks conquered and plundered Ephesus in 1090, but the Byzantines resumed control in 1097.
+Ephesus became one of the cities in Asia Minor where Venetian traders were granted commercial privileges by Alexios I Komnenos.

-The Crusaders of the Second Crusade fought the Seljuks just outside the town in December 1147.
-In 1206, the city came under the control of the Laskaris.
+The Crusaders of the Second Crusade fought the Seljuks just outside the city in December 1147.
+In 1206, Ephesus came under the control of the Laskaris.
 It was an important religious and intellectual center during the 13th century.
 Nikephoros Blemmydes, a prominent intellectual of the time, taught in the city.
 However, the Byzantines lost control of the region by 1308.